-The Company's operations during the three month period ended September 30, 2023, resulted in a net loss before comprehensive income of (\$4,973,485) compared to net income of \$3,039,574, in the comparable three month prior year period.
-The Company's operations during the nine month period ended September 30, 2023 resulted in a net loss before comprehensive income of \$2,359,644 compared to net income of \$6,8737,647 in the comparable nine month prior year period.

-The decrease in the net income as compared to the prior year three and nine month period is partially a result of a decrease in the recovery of gold ounces from the Santana project during the current year as compared to the prior year period.
-This reduction in recovery and sale of gold ounces from the Santana project while the Company is awaiting its project expansion approvals coincided with increased non-mining related costs included new exploration activities, shared-based compensation and additional administrative activities.
+The Company's operations during the year ended December 31, 2023, resulted in a net loss before comprehensive loss of \$2,855,552 compared to net income before comprehensive income of \$5,609,393, in the comparable prior year period.
+The decrease in the net income as compared to the prior year twelve month period is primarily a result of a decrease in the mining operations at the Santana project during the current year as compared to the prior year period.
+The reduction in recovery and sale of gold ounces from the Santana project while the Company is awaiting its project expansion approvals coincided with increased non-mining related costs which included new project evaluation activities and additional administrative activities.
 The Company's primary operational activities continue to be the advancement of mining activities at the Company's Santana gold mine while continuing with exploration and development of the Company's next planned mine at the Cero de Oro project where development is focused on permit approvals and detailed engineering work.